 She’s got a black star on her chest similar to the one worn by Captain Mar-Vell, but the reasons aren’t clear.
 Nor is it clear why she’s called Captain Marvel, but one assumes Marvel Comics needed to reassert their right to use that name.

-Thing, Spider-Man, Iron Man, Hawkeye, Shulk, Thor and Wasp guest star.
+Thing and The Avengers, specifically, Iron Man, Hawkeye, Shulk, Thor and Wasp guest star.
 Yes, I wrote that right: Spidey is really just a guest in his own annual.
 But that’s fine, it kind of makes it more special—and really, the likelihood was very low of people buying a one-shot starring a new black female character named after a guy who really was only popular as the star of a Graphic Novel featuring his own death.